bediger4000/userlandexec-arm/README.md

     $ LD_SHOW_AUXV=1 ./getaux
     $ ./elfauxv

-The first program uses glibc extension `getauxval(3)`, and has dynmaic linker also dump out the auxiliary vectors, for your inspection.
+The first program uses glibc extension `getauxval(3)`, and has the dynamic linker dump out the auxiliary vectors, for your inspection.

 ### Fun